Building Capacity for Restoration Monitoring

 By linking citizen-generated data to predictive spatial maps derived from LDSF survey data, the Regreening App demonstrates the value of participatory monitoring systems.
 This integration strengthens transparency and accountability while ensuring community voices are a key part of restoration planning and reporting.

-Linking the Regreening App with the LDSF Framework - how geolocational information logged in the app is overlaid on land health mapps for monitoring
+Linking the Regreening App with the LDSF Framework - how geolocational information logged in the app is overlaid on land health maps for monitoring

 In particular, the training focused on an introduction and demonstration of the newly released Rangeland Module - a module designed to capture interventions specific to rangeland contexts.
 The Rangeland Module is designed to capture data specific to rangeland restoration and pastoral management.
 It is divided into two different subcomponents: